- Remove tax-free cash from your house even with a joint ownership

 - Manufacture of ready-mixed concrete Willesden

-- Activities of households as employers of domestic personnel Chagford
+- Activities of households as employers of domestic Personnel Chagford

-- Specialised cleaning services Richmond
+- Specialised cleaning services in Richmond

 - Manufacture of non-electronic measuring, testing etc equipment, not for industrial process control Ludlow